WDD 231: Web Frontend Development I

 6. Use DevTools CSS Overview to check your color contrast.

-7. Generate a DevTools Lighthouse report in the Performance, Accessibility, Best Practices, and SEO categories for both the mobile and Desktop views.
+7. Generate a DevTools Lighthouse report in the Accessibility, Best Practices, and SEO categories for both the mobile and Desktop views.

 8. Perform an analysis on every page of the chamber website to verify that each page loads with a data transfer size of less than 500kB when the cache is cleared.